 The Controversy Surrounding Medications for Substance Abuse

-“AA has a little pamphlet about medications and says to members, “Don’t play doctor, don’t tell anyone to stop taking their medication.”
+“AA centres like alcoholdrugrehabs.com have a little pamphlet about medications and say to members, “Don’t play doctor, don’t tell anyone to stop taking their medication.”
 Yet you find members of AA who think true recovery means you’re not allowed to take your anti-depressant.”

 In fact, according to Humphreys, one of the founders of AA asked the developers of methadone, to help alcoholics.
-“Bill Wilson asked, ‘Could you please develop a medication like that for alcoholics?’
+“Bill Wilson asked, “˜Could you please develop a medication like that for alcoholics?’
 That’s the guy who founded AA.
 A lot of people today don’t know that.”
+If you are looking for a good rehab center for your loved ones visit this website and get in contact with professionals to recover.
+You may also want to consider Ketamine IV Infusion Therapy for the treatment of your loved ones, as this is proven safe and effective.

 It’s Time to Embrace Solutions

 We are gripped by the deadliest opioid addiction and overdose crisis in history.
 I live in a community (Vancouver, Canada) where we had a record number of overdose deaths in 2016, and it looks like 2017 will surpass it.
 To quote Nora Volkow, Director of the National Institute on Drug Abuse (NIDA), it’s time for all “scientific hands on deck,” if we are to beat back this scourge.
-And that means embracing medications as an integral part of the solution.
+And that means embracing medications as an integral part of the solution, so using other alternatives like THCA carts can be a good solution to replace addictions you could have.

 According to a 2016 report by the surgeon general, just 10 percent of Americans with a substance use disorder obtain specialty treatment, in large part because of the kind of judgment my colleague fears he’ll face when revealing his problem drinking to his doctor.-MIKE POND